Here’s a poem about blocks by Robert Louis Stevenson accompanied by a drawing by Gracie and an mp3 recording…

 Thanks to Gracie for the drawing!
 Recording by J. M. Smallheer for Librivox.

 This article was posted on Sunday, April 11th, 2010 at 12:15 pm and is filed under Block City, Countries & Cultures, English, Languages, Mama Lisa, MP3 Recordings, Poetry, Poets, Recordings, Recordings of Poems, Robert Louis Stevenson, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply